 “I still need to know what my score means from the test.”
 I pressed.

 “Of course you do.
 I have introduced a new 'test' where you can succeed and potentially gain some much needed external validation, and you have to win at it.
 That is something else entirely, but the ADHD makes it worse,” he mused.

 Over the course of a few weeks, we got to the bottom of the notion that my ADHD causes me to be worse at some things that are deemed as ‘desirable’ traits by our society: time management, multitasking, and ability to handle stress to name a few, but it is my desire to impress the world fueled by low self-esteem from growing up closeted, that leads me to suppress showing weakness in those areas.
 Basically, I try to minimize or hide my shit so that I can be accepted.
 We’ve all been there, can I get an amen ladies?

 The second time my doctor listed off symptoms in this fun game of lets hang Lance in suspense while talking about his disorders, is when he told me he thought I was a Highly Sensitive Person (HSP).
 He said that I was very perceptive and conscientious, but that I also seemed to withdraw often, have issues with time pressures, and absorb or change my mood around different people.
 “These are all signs of HSP,” he said.

-So I have started to recognize things that I do as a highly sensitive person with ADHD who is experiencing this world one slow motion day at a time.
-A big observation I have seen is that folks are under pressure from society standards, and it sucks.
+So I have started to recognize things that I do as a highly sensitive person with ADHD who is experiencing this world one slow-motion day at a time.
+A big observation I have seen is that folks are under pressure from societal standards, and it sucks.